ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![deploy-5.png](images/deploy/deploy-5.png)

 To get a [JSON 200](http://enocean-gateway.eu/images/documents/Documentation/error-codes.html) answer (returned when an application request is successful) from the web service we need to create a JSON string.
 This string needs to be a dictionary with a key *'data'*.
 The value of this key is a list of dictionaries.
 Each inner dictionary has keys of column names and values corresponding to the related item that is being queried.
-An example Json String for one item (house) is as follows.
+An example JSON String for one item (house) is as follows.

 ```
 {"data": [{"0": -0.7877776601303935, "1": 0.40472075580786326, "2": -0.824862038820425, "3": -0.12479112703105394, "4": -0.22231727917043134, "5": 0.5900020843135478, "6": -1.0518023616782892, "7": -0.07341187239855226, "8": -0.7010384200582758, "9": -0.9372116952221238, "10": 1.177698492303729, "11": -0.12402884834943756, "12": -0.7249813707482863, "13": -0.8685999131096809, "14": -0.2597453608736428, "15": 1.8877413397414555, "16": -0.11750960306848886, "17": 0.034213835019685064, "18": 0.07970023247881027, "19": -1.177925864816224, "20": -1.1456169750686023, "21": -0.36519377147345083, "22": -0.34676496051017097, "23": -0.4089140915554155, "24": -0.7687342984741533, "25": 0.34566371578061267, "26": -1.0380498416918418, "27": -0.7881555347992615, "28": -0.07907797829369968, "29": -1.0708264505936433, "30": -0.9354464621967534, "31": 1.6770151821776618, "32": -0.6650718421533498, "33": 0.186221289050153, "34": -0.5834629514310187, "35": 0.0, "36": 0.0, "37": 0.0, "38": 0.0, "39": 1.0, "40": 0.0, "41": 0.0, "42": 0.0, "43": 0.0, "44": 1.0, "45": 0.0, "46": 0.0, "47": 1.0, "48": 0.0, "49": 0.0, "50": 0.0, "51": 0.0, "52": 1.0, "53": 0.0, "54": 0.0, "55": 0.0, "56": 0.0, "57": 0.0, "58": 0.0, "59": 0.0, "60": 1.0, "61": 0.0, "62": 0.0, "63": 0.0, "64": 1.0, "65": 0.0, "66": 0.0, "67": 0.0, "68": 0.0, "69": 0.0, "70": 0.0, "71": 0.0, "72": 0.0, "73": 0.0, "74": 0.0, "75": 0.0, "76": 1.0, "77": 0.0, "78": 0.0, "79": 0.0, "80": 1.0, "81": 0.0, "82": 0.0, "83": 0.0, "84": 0.0, "85": 0.0, "86": 1.0, "87": 0.0, "88": 0.0, "89": 0.0, "90": 0.0, "91": 0.0, "92": 0.0, "93": 0.0, "94": 0.0, "95": 1.0, "96": 0.0, "97": 0.0, "98": 0.0, "99": 0.0, "100": 0.0, "101": 0.0, "102": 1.0, "103": 0.0, "104": 0.0, "105": 0.0, "106": 0.0, "107": 0.0, "108": 0.0, "109": 0.0, "110": 0.0, "111": 1.0, "112": 0.0, "113": 0.0, "114": 0.0, "115": 0.0, "116": 0.0, "117": 0.0, "118": 0.0, "119": 0.0, "120": 0.0, "121": 0.0, "122": 0.0, "123": 0.0, "124": 0.0, "125": 0.0, "126": 0.0, "127": 0.0, "128": 0.0, "129": 0.0, "130": 0.0, "131": 0.0, "132": 0.0, "133": 0.0, "134": 0.0, "135": 0.0, "136": 0.0, "137": 0.0, "138": 0.0, "139": 0.0, "140": 0.0, "141": 0.0, "142": 0.0, "143": 0.0, "144": 0.0, "145": 0.0, "146": 0.0, "147": 0.0, "148": 0.0, "149": 0.0, "150": 0.0, "151": 0.0, "152": 0.0, "153": 0.0, "154": 0.0, "155": 0.0, "156": 0.0, "157": 0.0, "158": 0.0, "159": 0.0, "160": 0.0, "161": 0.0, "162": 0.0, "163": 0.0, "164": 0.0, "165": 0.0, "166": 0.0, "167": 0.0, "168": 0.0, "169": 0.0, "170": 0.0, "171": 0.0, "172": 0.0, "173": 0.0, "174": 0.0, "175": 0.0, "176": 0.0, "177": 0.0, "178": 0.0, "179": 0.0, "180": 0.0, "181": 0.0, "182": 0.0, "183": 0.0, "184": 0.0, "185": 0.0, "186": 0.0, "187": 0.0, "188": 0.0, "189": 0.0, "190": 0.0, "191": 0.0, "192": 0.0, "193": 0.0, "194": 0.0, "195": 0.0, "196": 1.0, "197": 0.0, "198": 0.0, "199": 0.0, "200": 0.0, "201": 0.0, "202": 0.0, "203": 0.0, "204": 0.0, "205": 0.0, "206": 0.0, "207": 0.0, "208": 0.0, "209": 0.0, "210": 0.0, "211": 0.0, "212": 0.0, "213": 0.0, "214": 0.0, "215": 0.0, "216": 0.0, "217": 0.0, "218": 0.0, "219": 0.0, "220": 0.0, "221": 1.0, "222": 0.0, "223": 1.0, "224": 0.0, "225": 0.0, "226": 0.0, "227": 0.0, "228": 0.0, "229": 0.0, "230": 0.0, "231": 0.0, "232": 0.0, "233": 0.0, "234": 0.0, "235": 0.0, "236": 1.0, "237": 1.0, "238": 0.0, "239": 0.0, "240": 0.0, "241": 0.0, "242": 0.0, "243": 0.0, "244": 0.0, "245": 0.0, "246": 1.0, "247": 0.0, "248": 0.0, "249": 0.0, "250": 0.0, "251": 0.0, "252": 0.0, "253": 0.0, "254": 0.0, "255": 0.0, "256": 0.0, "257": 0.0, "258": 0.0, "259": 1.0, "260": 0.0, "261": 0.0, "262": 0.0, "263": 0.0, "264": 1.0, "265": 0.0, "266": 0.0, "267": 1.0, "268": 0.0, "269": 0.0, "270": 0.0, "271": 0.0, "272": 0.0, "273": 1.0, "274": 0.0, "275": 1.0, "276": 0.0, "277": 0.0, "278": 0.0, "279": 1.0, "280": 0.0, "281": 0.0, "282": 0.0, "283": 0.0, "284": 0.0, "285": 0.0, "286": 0.0, "287": 0.0, "288": 0.0, "289": 0.0, "290": 0.0, "291": 0.0, "292": 1.0, "293": 0.0, "294": 0.0, "295": 0.0, "296": 0.0, "297": 0.0, "298": 0.0, "299": 0.0, "300": 0.0, "301": 0.0, "302": 0.0, "303": 0.0, "304": 0.0, "305": 0.0, "306": 0.0, "307": 0.0, "308": 0.0, "309": 1.0, "310": 0.0, "311": 1.0, "312": 0.0, "313": 0.0, "314": 0.0, "315": 0.0, "316": 0.0, "317": 0.0, "318": 0.0, "319": 0.0, "320": 1.0, "321": 0.0, "322": 0.0, "323": 0.0, "324": 0.0, "325": 1.0, "326": 0.0, "327": 0.0, "328": 0.0, "329": 0.0, "330": 0.0, "331": 1.0, "332": 0.0, "333": 0.0, "334": 0.0, "335": 0.0, "336": 1.0, "337": 0.0, "338": 0.0, "339": 0.0, "340": 0.0, "341": 1.0, "342": 0.0, "343": 0.0, "344": 0.0, "345": 0.0, "346": 0.0, "347": 1.0, "348": 0.0, "349": 0.0, "350": 0.0, "351": 0.0, "352": 1.0, "353": 0.0, "354": 0.0, "355": 0.0, "356": 0.0, "357": 0.0, "358": 0.0, "359": 1.0, "360": 0.0, "361": 0.0, "362": 0.0, "363": 1.0, "364": 0.0, "365": 0.0, "366": 0.0, "367": 0.0, "368": 0.0, "369": 0.0, "370": 0.0, "371": 0.0, "372": 1.0, "373": 0.0, "374": 0.0, "375": 0.0, "376": 0.0, "377": 0.0, "378": 1.0, "379": 0.0, "380": 0.0, "381": 0.0, "382": 0.0, "383": 0.0, "384": 1.0, "385": 0.0, "386": 0.0, "387": 0.0, "388": 1.0, "389": 0.0, "390": 0.0, "391": 1.0, "392": 0.0, "393": 0.0, "394": 0.0, "395": 1.0, "396": 0.0, "397": 0.0, "398": 0.0}]}

 ```
 As described above, this JSON string is only for the model (automl_model.pkl) which is in the *'./starter_file'* folder of the repository.
-For every new model (if the project is reproduced) the JSON string will be slightly different because of the variying column numbers.
+For every new model (if the project is reproduced) the JSON string will be slightly different because of the varying column numbers.
 The related cells of the notebook **will handle this automatically**.

 The code that handles JSON string for one item is as follows: